Skip to content

 Path 1: SAP SuccessFactors as the target HR platform

-For organisations pursuing a full cloud HR transformation, SAP SuccessFactors Employee Central is the primary system of record — managing core HR data, global employee master, organisational hierarchy, and position management.
+For organizations pursuing a full cloud HR transformation, SAP SuccessFactors Employee Central is the primary system of record — managing core HR data, global employee master, organizational hierarchy, and position management.
 Talent modules — Recruiting, Onboarding, Performance and Goals, Learning, Succession and Development — add the full HCM capability layer.

 The integration between SuccessFactors and S/4HANA is handled through the Business Integration Builder — a prepackaged integration framework that replicates the HR mini-master from Employee Central to S/4HANA, enabling financial and logistics processes that depend on employee data to continue functioning.